Julien Balkany: Business career

-In October 2014 he was elected chairman of the board of Panoro Energy, a Norwegian oil and gas exploration and production companies with assets in Tunisia, Nigeria and Gabon listed on the Oslo Stock Exchange.
-Nanes Balkany Partners has been one of the new core shareholders of Panoro that proactively obtained the election of a renewed board of directors.

-He served as non-executive vice-chairman and director of Toreador, an oil and gas exploration and production company with operations in France and listed on the NASDAQ, from January 2009 to March 2011.
-He initiated changes in management and in the board of directors of Toreador in January 2009, in order to rebuild value for the shareholders.
+He was non-executive vice-chairman and director of Toreador, an oil and gas exploration and production company with operations in France from January 2009 to March 2011. in order to rebuild value for the shareholders.

-After the firm was highly criticized for its alleged role in the controversy on shale gas exploration in France and the subsequent ban of use of hydraulic fracking technologies, he resigned from the Board in March 2011, with immediate effect.
-He continued acting in the capacity of a special advisor to Toreador's President until August 2011 when he severed all his links with the company.
+After the firm was criticized for its alleged role in the controversy on shale gas exploration in France and the subsequent ban of use of hydraulic fracking technologies, he resigned from the Board in March 2011, with immediate effect.
+He continued acting in the capacity of a special advisor to Toreador's president until August 2011 when he severed all his links with the company.

-Toreador completed a merger with Zaza Energy Corporation in February 2012 and later that year disposed of all its assets and businesses in France.

-He has been a non-executive director of the board of the Norwegian Energy Company ASA ("Noreco"), a Norwegian oil and gas exploration and production company publicly listed in Oslo and with operations and assets in Norway, the UK and Denmark, from March 2015 to May 2016, until the sale of all its oil and gas assets.
-In March 2015, Noreco concluded an out-of-court financial restructuring including a debt to equity swap and the election of a new board of directors.

-Julien also seats on the board of Amromco the third largest Romanian gas producer, Pan-African Diamonds and Sarmin Bauxite Limited.